-The 7 Types of Tired (And Sleep Won't Fix Most of Them)
+The 7 Faces of Exhaustion™ (And Sleep Won't Fix Most of Them)

 But then I asked her something that stopped her: